albertaleksieiev/ChatCode/README.md

 ## Current Support and Evaluation Process

 ### JavaScript Support
-Right now, our CLI application only works with JavaScript (JS).
-We've focused on making it really good for JS users first.
-We might add other languages later, but for now, it's all about getting it right with JavaScript.
+Right now, our CLI application only works with JavaScript (.js) files.
 ### How We Use Puppeteer for Code Evaluation
 We use a tool called Puppeteer to check if the changes you make to your code are working fine.
 Here's what happens: